A good backpacker travel insurance is essential whether you are planning to go on a short term trip or considering long term traveling.

 So, Which One Is The Best Backpacker Travel Insurance?

 There are hundreds of good insurance companies out there.
+And some that are simply not cooperative (I may have hinted at one here and there in this post).
 However, researching which is best for your trip may take you weeks.
-And let’s face it, shopping for backpacker insurance isn’t exactly fun.
-I thought I’d outline the best backpacker insurance companies for your – so that you can make an informed decision.
+And let’s face it, shopping for travel insurance isn’t exactly fun.
+I thought I’d outline the best travel insurance companies for your – so that you can make an informed decision.

-I like SafetyWing, a good insurance perfect for people who, like me, move around a lot, going from one country to another and hardly know their itinerary in advance, and carry their job with them.
+I like SafetyWing, a good insurance perfect for people who move around a lot, going from one country to another, carry their job with them and often they don’t know their itinerary in advance.

 SafetyWing is a very affordable insurance (it starts at $40 per 4 weeks).
-It is a combination between a great medical insurance for travelers, and an old school travel insurance.
-At the moment, SafetyWing doesn’t cover electronics (so it’s better for those who don’t carry too many valuables with them) and extreme adventure sports – however, they are working on adding these two options in the next couple of months.
+It is a combination between a medical insurance for travelers, and an old school travel insurance.
+SafetyWing doesn’t cover electronics (so it’s better for those who don’t carry too many valuables with them) and extreme adventure sports.

-What I like about it is that it works like a subscription: you pick a start date and can cancel whenever you want.
+It works like a subscription: you pick a start date and can cancel whenever you want.
 There is no maximum duration for your trip (so it’s perfect even if you don’t have a return date set) and you can set up monthly auto-renewal so that you can be sure your coverage won’t expire.
-And instead of paying it all at once for a year (if you are traveling that long) you just pay every month – so you don’t have to shell out a huge chunk of money all at once.
+And instead of paying it all at once for a year (if you are traveling that long) you just pay every month – so you don’t have to shell out a huge chunk of money in one go.

 World Nomads is one of the most popular backpacker travel insurance companies, prized for its excellent customer service and for plans that are comprehensive for both long and short term travelers, and for the most adventurous ones.
 Activities such as hiking, kayaking and even adventure sports such as rafting, climbing and bungee jumping are included.